tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 This info is usually stored in a **provenance file** (e.g., in [in-toto](https://in-toto.io/) format).

 SLSA created a [provenance generator action](https://github.com/slsa-framework/slsa-github-generator) to help automate this process.
+This action support several ecosystems but the docker container support is still work in progress.

-TODO compare SLSA action with github action
+Github published an [official action](https://github.com/actions/attest-build-provenance) that can be used to generate provenance for both generic artifacts and container images.
+I'll focus on this action in the example below.

 Firstly, you need to give the build more permissions to write the provenance file:
 ```yaml